SpeedyQweku/EHT/README.md

 `Uses four api to gather subdomains. but you have to sign up to securitytrails.com to get their apikey.` `You can use this apikey for now 'tq70qGeu6PSNpRnRVMrg5Qs1YJmBfmvM'`

+- swagger-scanner

+`This tool checks if the given Url/File has Swagger UI, That can be tested later for Dom XSS....`